Nachtalb/XenianBot/README.rst

 ^^^^^^^^

 -  ``/download_mode`` - If on download stickers and gifs sent to the bot of off reverse search is reactivated.
 Does not work in groups
+-  ``/zip_mode`` - If zip mode is on collect all downloads and zip them upon disabling zip mode
 -  ``/download`` - Reply to media for download

 Image